 - Log miles and other travel-related costs.

-Here are some of the best accounting apps for small business owners:
+Here are some of the best accounting apps for small agency owners:

-FreshBooks is another fantastic option for small business owners who want to spend less time doubling as money managers.
+FreshBooks is another fantastic option for small agency owners who want to spend less time doubling as money managers.

 The key advantage with FreshBooks, however, is its ability to integrate with a wide variety of other applications.
 So, not only can you track cash coming and going out of your business, you can handle invoicing and payroll through it, too.